Nell Mangel

-Eleanor "Nell" Worthington (previously Mangel) is a fictional character from the Australian soap opera Neighbours, played by Vivean Gray.
-She made her first on-screen appearance on 29 April 1986.
-She was known almost exclusively to others as Mrs Mangel.
+Nell Mangel (also Worthington) is a fictional character from the Australian soap opera Neighbours, played by Vivean Gray.
+She made her first on-screen appearance on 29 April 1986 and was known almost exclusively as Mrs Mangel.
 The character caused controversy among some of the public, who in turn abused Gray constantly because of Nell.
 In the short time she was in the series her constant sparring with Madge Bishop (Anne Charleston) was a focal point in her storylining, as well as being a continual annoyance among her neighbours with her nosy, interfering and nasty attitude.
 She is often described as one of the series' most iconic characters and one of its greatest villains.

 Casting

 Vivean Gray was cast in the role after she previously played a similar role to that of Nell in another Australian soap opera, The Sullivans.
 Mrs Mangel was only supposed to appear in Neighbours for three weeks.
 However, the character proved popular with viewers and she became a permanent member of the cast.
-Gray decided to quit the series in 1988, one of the main reasons which helped her reach the decision was due to high amounts of abuse received from the general public who failed to distinguish Gray from her character, often taunting her for her character's cantankerous personality.
+Gray decided to quit the series in 1988; one of the main reasons that helped her reach the decision was the high amount of abuse received from the public who failed to distinguish Gray from her character, often taunting her for her character's cantankerous personality.
 After leaving, Gray quit acting altogether and moved back to her native United Kingdom.
-Co-star Ian Smith who played Harold Bishop also passed comment on the situation stating that it was mainly youths who used to hound Gray, because of their dislike of Nell.
-Gray spoke about her decision to quit stating: "I loved Neighbours and the rest of the cast were marvellous.
+Co-star Ian Smith, who played Harold Bishop, also passed comment on the situation, stating that it was mainly youths who used to hound Gray, because of their dislike of Nell.
+Gray spoke about her decision to quit, stating: "I loved Neighbours and the rest of the cast were marvellous.
 But because it was so successful, I could barely set foot outside my own door without someone screaming abuse at horrid old "Mrs Mangel".
 People didn't seem to appreciate it was acting.
 So I decided to take a break."
 In 1989 Gray revealed that she would consider returning in the future after everything calmed down, but this never happened.